What is mid-cost or high-cost assistive technology

 High-cost assistive technology costs more than $15,000.

 We may ask you to trial or rent it first.
-This is because we want to hear about your experience with the item before we can include it as a NDIS support in your plan.
+This is because we want to hear about your experience with the item before we can include it as an NDIS support in your plan.

-Tip: What is an assistive technology assessor?
+Tip: What's an assistive technology assessor?

 What mid-cost and high-cost assistive technology is like